materialsproject/fireworks/docs/dynamic_wf_tutorial.rst

 Let's see how quickly we can add and run our entire workflow consisting of 11 steps::

     lpad add fw_fibnum.yaml
-    rlaunch --silencer rapidfire
+    rlaunch -s rapidfire

 That was quick!
+You might even try again with the **stop_point** in fw_fibnum.yaml raised to a higher value.

 .. note:: The rapidfire option creates a new directory for each launch.
 At the end of the last script you will have many directories starting with ``launcher_``.
-You might want to clean these up after running (or store them for future provenance!)
+You might want to clean these up after running.

 The end is just the beginning
 =============================